MikeyBeez/Ollama_Agents/docs/contributing.md

-# 🤝 Contributing to AI_Functions
+# 🤝 Contributing to Ollama_Agents

-We welcome contributions to AI_Functions!
+We welcome contributions to Ollama_Agents!
 This guide will help you get started.

 ## Code of Conduct